talkjs/talkjs-examples/angular6/README.md

 The following steps should be executed in either the ```marketplace``` or ```marketplace-with-chat``` directory.

 - Install all the needed modules. ```npm install```
+- Open `/src/app/core/services/talk.service.ts` and replace YOUR_APP_ID with your own appId which you can find in the [TalkJS dashboard](https://talkjs.com/dashboard).
 - Start the devserver. ```npm start```
 - Navigate to ```http://localhost:4200``` in your preferred browser.
 - Log into the application.
 More information about logging in can be found in the next chapter.